tweag/asterius/docs/jsffi.md

 Look at the following places:

 * `Asterius.JSFFI` module.
-All JavaScript reference types are uniformly handled as `FFI_JSREF`, while value types are treated as `FFI_VAL`.
+All JavaScript reference types are uniformly handled as `FFI_JSVAL`, while value types are treated as `FFI_VAL`.
 Assuming we are adding a value type.
 Add logic to:
     * `marshalToFFIValueType`: Recognize the value type in parsed AST, and translate to `FFI_VAL`
 * `Asterius.Builtins` module.
 Add the corresponding `rts_mkXX`/`rts_getXX` builtin functions.
 They are required for stub functions of `foreign export javascript`.